wanjo-tech/vm2/README.md

 * I use jevalx() in my [kk project](https://github.com/wanjo-tech/kk)

-## Container
+## Suggestion

-Even the codes are proven-of-concepts and running fine, we still recommend building the production and public-accessible application run inside docker with removing danger modules such as process and fs in global scope.
+Even the codes are proven-of-concepts and running fine, we still recommend building the production and public-accessible application run inside docker with removal of danger modules such as process and fs in global scope.

 ## Contribution

-@j4k0xb, @XmiliaH, and Wanjo (@mgttt)
+Wanjo (@mgttt)

-Great thanks to @j4k0xb and @XmiliaH keep sending wonderful cases
+Great thanks to @j4k0xb, @XmiliaH keep sending wonderful cases